 Natural Area Rules and Regulations

-Ivy Creek Natural Area is a special kind of park and has rules designed to protect its unique nature while still allowing humans to enjoy their qualities.
+Ivy Creek Natural Area is a special kind of park and has rules designed to protect its unique nature while still allowing humans to enjoy its qualities.
 To maintain the wildness of nature we ask that you leave behind many things that you might bring to or take from other county or city parks.
 Our main rule is “Take only pictures, leave only footprints.”
-Nature is easily disturbed so pets, biking, or collecting are not allowed and visitors should remain on trails.
+Nature is easily disturbed so pets (other than approved ADA service dogs), biking, or collecting are not allowed and visitors should remain on trails.
 Even dogs on a leash can upset the birds and other animals that wildlife watchers come to observe.
-The Natural Area is for quiet recreation which does not adversely impact Nature – if you wish to engage in noisier activities, please visit one of the many parks in the Charlottesville – Albemarle area which provide playgrounds, picnic tables, permit walking dogs, riding bikes, horseback riding, swimming, organized sports and other forms of recreation.
+The Natural Area is for quiet recreation which does not adversely impact Nature – if you wish to engage in noisier activities, please visit one of the many parks in the Charlottesville – Albemarle area which provide playgrounds and picnic tables and permit walking dogs, riding bikes, horseback riding, swimming, organized sports and other forms of recreation.

 The Natural Area closes at sunset unless a specific public event is scheduled for that evening.
 Please be sure to leave adequate time to return from the trails to your vehicle.
 The trails in the woods get dark before the sky does and it’s easy to get lost!